nisrinfrh/-Creating-an-executive-data-summary/README.md

 ![Screenshot (180)](https://github.com/nisrinfrh/nisrinfrh.github.io./assets/157531427/65152c7f-2bfa-41ce-82c6-74027091751a)

+*FOR THE YEAR 2022*
- Icreated a SUMIFS to sum the total for janaury month in cell B12, febroary month in a cell march month in a ceel B13
+I created a SUMIFS formula to calculate the total for January in cell B12, February in cell B13, and March in cell B14.

 I added dollar signs to the R and K cell references so that the formula could be copied down.

 The syntax for the formula in B12 was: